GuillaumeMougeot/gbifxdl/README.md

 If you find an issue, feel free to open it [here](https://github.com/GuillaumeMougeot/gbifxdl/issues).

 If you would like to contribute to the code, feel free to send a pull request.
+Currently, most of the code of this package is stored in a single script in `gbifxdl/src/gbifxdl.py`.

 For any other request, don't hesitate to reach out by sending me an email.